harryongit/CineMatch/README.md

 ## Contributing

-We welcome contributions to improve and extend the Movie Recommendation System.
+We welcome contributions to improve and extend CineMatch.
 To contribute:

 1. Fork the repository and create a feature branch: